Yarrawarrah: Transport

 The Princes Highway is the main road that borders Yarrawarrah, to the east.
 There were originally requests to build a wooden railway platform in 1936, but it was never built, with road access being improved, further requests to build a train station in Yarrawarrah were raised in the 1970s, however the plans never went ahead, being refused by council in 1979.
 The closest train stations are Engadine and Loftus.
-Buses also service the area, notably Transdev NSW 991 and 993 routes.
+Buses also service the area, notably U-Go Mobility 991 and 993 routes.